- Code ENGN3224

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

-Workload3 lectures per week, 2 tutorials per week, 2 x 2-hour laboratory per semester, approximately 5 hours of independent study is required on average per week.
+2 lectures (3 hours in total) per week, 2 tutorials per week, 2 x 2-hour laboratory per semester, approximately 5 hours of independent study is required on average per week.